Happy Endings (TV series): Episode 401

 On July 19, 2016, it was announced that the cast of the show would reunite at Entertainment Weeklys EW PopFest in October 2016 for a live reading of a lost episode of the series.
 It was quickly revealed via Twitter that the script would be newly written, and was not actually an unused script from the show.

 The "episode", titled "Happy to Be Here", reveals that the characters all went their separate ways after a fight between Jane and Brad on the night of Brooke's wedding at the end of the third season.
 939 days later (the exact number of days since the final episode aired and the live reading), they all reunite after Alex and Scotty came up with a plan to fake Scotty's death to bring them all back together.
 Eventually Alex's deception is revealed (as is the fact that Scotty actually killed himself while attempting to fake his death) and Jane and Brad reconcile.
 In the closing moments of the episode, it is revealed that the entire series was actually a dream Dave was having the night before his wedding to Alex, and after waking her up he inadvertently gives her the idea to leave him at the altar.

 Ongoing revival attempts

 There have been multiple reports in the years since the show ended that Sony is attempting to work on a revival, but to date nothing has come to fruition.
 In April 2020 Casey Wilson confirmed that there has been truth to the reports that Sony has attempted to get a revival underway multiple times but has always fallen apart when at least one cast member is under another deal with another studio.

+In May 2024, Casey Wilson said that "they are trying to make it happen" but the hold up is with securing contracts for the show's writers who have since been spread across different studios.